DevAyesh/Data_cleaning_Task/reports/data_cleaning_report.md

 4. **Machine Learning Applications**
 5. **Business Intelligence Dashboards**

-## 📝 Conclusion
+## Conclusion

-The data cleaning process successfully transformed the raw hotel booking dataset into a high-quality, analysis-ready format.
+The data cleaning process successfully transformed the raw hotel booking dataset into a high-quality, analysis-ready format using a comprehensive and minimalist approach.
 All requirements have been met with appropriate justification for any deviations from the original specifications.
 The final dataset maintains data integrity while providing a solid foundation for advanced analytics and machine learning applications.

+The minimalist notebook approach ensured clean, organized code with clear documentation and logical flow from data loading to validation.

 ---

 **Report Generated**: $(date)
 **Dataset Version**: 1.0
 **Quality Score**: 95/100
+**Approach**: Comprehensive with minimalist documentation